jsimmons01/Teacher-Survey-Form/README.md

 # Teacher-Survey-Form

 ## Description
-Sample survey for students to give feedback to teachers
+Sample survey for students to give rate their teachers.

-## What did I learne
+## What did I learn
 Another way to open modal.
 I could create a style and toggle the style or change the display style.
 Will continue making this more proficient.

 ## What I can do in the future